Utah County residents are not strangers to the weekend parking and traffic battles of BYU home football games.

 Also note that the lots immediately adjacent to the stadium, including the west stadium lot, are reserved for pass holders.
 Not to worry though, we’ve got a few parking ideas to help you out.

 - Plan ahead

 - Walk if you live within a mile or so of the Stadium, especially at the beginning of the season while the weather is still beautiful.

-- Get there at least one hour before hand to ensure time to find better parking
+- Get there at least one hour beforehand to ensure time to find better parking

-- Carpool, the less cars the better
+- Carpool, the fewer cars the better

 - Don’t leave all at once after the game, hang around and chat for a bit and wait for traffic to simmer down.